rclone/rclone/docs/content/overview.md

 Storage systems with `R/W` (for read/write) in the ModTime column, means they do also support modtime-only operations.

+Storage systems with `D` in the ModTime column means that the following symbols apply to directories as well as files.

 ### Case Insensitive ###